JetBrains/Qodana/topics/inspection-profiles.md

 misconfigured, and further inspection will not produce meaningful results.
 See the [](linters.md) section for details on configuring a project for the desired linter.

+Except `empty`, all these profiles override the default profile settings available under **Settings | Editor | Inspections** of your IDE.

-> Profile files are available on [GitHub](https://github.com/JetBrains/qodana-profiles/tree/master).
+> Profile files are available on [GitHub](https://github.com/JetBrains/qodana-profiles/tree/master/.idea/inspectionProfiles).

 You can employ custom profiles using either [CLI commands](docker-image-configuration.xml#docker-config-reference-profile), or configuring the [`qodana.yaml`](qodana-yaml.md#Set+up+a+profile) file.